libAtoms/ExtXYZ.jl/README.md

 # ExtXYZ.jl

-This package provides Julia bindings for the [extxyz](https://github.com/libAtoms/extxyz) C library which implements a parser and writer for the extended XYZ file format used in materials and molecular modelling, according to the [specification](https://github.com/libAtoms/extxyz#extended-xyz-specification-and-parsing-tools) set out in the extxyz repo.
+This package provides Julia bindings for the [extxyz](https://github.com/libAtoms/extxyz) C library which implements a parser and writer for the extended XYZ file format used in materials and molecular modelling, following the [specification](https://github.com/libAtoms/extxyz#extended-xyz-specification-and-parsing-tools) set out in the extxyz repo.

 **Maintainer:** James Kermode ([@jameskermode](https://github.com/jameskermode)).